Quanmuito/smindler-assignment/README.md

 #### How to use

-- Access to the interface of the app at: http://localhost:8080/
+- Access to the interface of the app and see usage of the app at: http://localhost:8080/
 - Access to database dashboard with phpmyadmin at: http://localhost:8888/